Let's Go Digging!Â Â A Guide for Rockhounds

 By Mira Bai

-If you are like me, you have purchased your gemstones, minerals and crystals already mined, cleaned and ready to use.Â But how much fun would it be to take a trek up to a local public mine and dig your own?Â "Rock Hounding" is something I have always wanted to do.Â To dig in the soil and find a natural beauty seems like the ultimate treasure hunt, doesn't it?Â What a thrill it would be to prospect for Hiddenite crystals or precious emeralds and rubies in the mines of North Carolina, dig for Opals in Nevada or sparkling Sunstone in Oregon.
+If you are like me, you have purchased your gemstones, minerals and crystals already mined, cleaned and ready to use.Â But how much fun would it be to take a trek up to a local public mine and dig your own?Â "Rock Hounding" is something I have always wanted to do.Â To dig in the soil and find a natural beauty seems like the ultimate treasure hunt, doesn't it?Â What a thrill it would be to prospect for Hiddenite crystals or precious Emeralds and Rubies in the mines of North Carolina, dig for Opals in Nevada or sparkling Sunstone in Oregon.
 Rock hounding is not only a connection with Mother Earth, but a rewarding, fun-filled experience as well.

 I know you are excited, but don't go hop in the car just yet.Â It is a good idea to look for a list of public mines in your area.Â You can do this by contacting your local Rock or Geological Society.Â Most cities and towns have a Rock Hound Club you can join, attend meetings and go on scheduled digs.

-Do your research before going on a day trip to your local mine.Â Some mines are opened only at specific days/weeks or times of year.Â While some mine businesses provide all of the tools necessary along with guides, others charge an admission fee to allow you into the dig site and then leave you to your own devices.Â If you take the kids, you may want a public mine where the owners load a bucket full of dirt and you sift through to find your treasures.Â This is normally the case for mines that are too difficult to hike in to.
+Do your research before going on a day trip to your local mine.Â Some mines are open only at specific days/weeks or times of year.Â While some mine businesses provide all of the tools necessary along with guides, others charge an admission fee to allow you into the dig site and then leave you to your own devices.Â If you take the kids, you may want a public mine where the owners load a bucket full of dirt and you sift through to find your treasures.Â This is normally the case for mines that are too difficult to hike in to.

 Let's look at a few mines to see how they operate and what you can expect.